+20.31 [Removed by Plan Change 45]

-20.31 Signs which do not comply with the standards for permitted activities
+Signs which do not comply with the standards for permitted

+activities

-Policies 15.4.5, Council will restrict its discretion to: 16.4.4
+Policies 15.4.5, 16.4.4 Council will restrict its discretion to:

-- Whether the sign is in scale with the associated activities or building development and compatible with the visual character of the area in which it is situated. - Whether signs are obtrusively visible from any residential area or public space. - Whether signs will have adverse effects on traffic or pedestrian safety. - Whether signs detract from the appearance of the building to which they are attached. - Whether signs will result in additional clutter.
+Whether the sign is in scale with the associated activities or

+building development and compatible with the visual character of

+the area in which it is situated.

+Whether signs are obtrusively visible from any residential area or

+public space.

+Whether signs will have adverse effects on traffic or pedestrian

+safety.

+Whether signs detract from the appearance of the building to

+which they are attached.

+Whether signs will result in additional clutter.

 Council may impose conditions on:

-- The area of signs.
+• The area of signs.

-- The number of signs.
+• The number of signs.

-- The colour and materials used.
+The colour and materials used.

-- The location of signs.
+• The location of signs.

-- Sign content.
+• Sign content.

-- Illumination, lighting, reflectorisation and animation.
+Illumination, lighting, reflectorisation and animation.